Johnno Dean: Storylines

 After losing their house, Johnno and Frankie patched up their differences and began renting a house.
 Johnno began working for Richard Taylor, who took him on at his fitness club, Body Boost.
 When a rivalry between the Dean and Taylor families began, Richard terminated Johnno's job contract.
 However, Richard later re-employed Johnno at Body Boost and Jake took out a mortgage to help clear the family's debt accumulated.
 Still feeling alienated from Frankie, Johnno began an affair with 19-year-old student named Michelle.
 Frankie discovered Johnno’s affair and confronted him.
 Frankie still tried to save the marriage but decided to divorce Johnno when he revealed that Michelle was seven months pregnant with his baby, After learning the truth of their father, Jake, Debbie and Craig decided they did not want to have any contact with their father, except Steph (which she was completed devastated and begging him to come back home), as Johnno told her that, if there anything she need, he will help her, causing Steph forgiving him first, and then he left.
 His departure caused Steph began to alienated her mother and siblings for abandoned their relationship with him, and will never forgive them for hurting him, although she hide it for secret.
 In December 2004, Steph contact her father to wish her a Merry Christmas, and will return to Hollyoaks as soon as possible, which makes her happy.

 Johnno briefly returned in July 2005, telling his family that Michelle had left him for someone her own age and that she had told him that her baby was not his.
 Debbie has left town, but the rest of the family is still there and he wants a chance to make things up to them.
 Frankie, Jake and Craig are angry at him still for his affair.
 Steph begs her mother and brothers to forgive him.

-The family they is prepared to give Johnno another chance, however, Craig is unconvinced by Johnno's story so he rings Michelle and finds out that Johnno was lying and that he had in fact left Michelle and their newborn son Presley out of desperation after realising that he could not handle being a father again at his age.
+The family is prepared to give Johnno another chance, however, Craig is unconvinced by Johnno's story so he rings Michelle and finds out that Johnno was lying and that he had in fact left Michelle and their newborn son Presley out of desperation after realising that he could not handle being a father again at his age.
 The family is disgusted by his behaviour, only Steph was willing to forgive him, angering her brothers and mother.